 "Our previously developed approach for sustainability assessment is used to carry out an indicator-based sustainability assessment of different hydrogen mobility options in Germany.
-Within the framework of the extended approach, weighting factors for sustainability indicators and dimensions are determined through a stakeholder survey and are used for the aggregation of indicators with the MCDA method Preference Ranking Organization METHod for Enrichment of Evaluations (PROMETHEE)."
+Within the framework of the extended approach, weighting factors for sustainability indicators and dimensions are determined through a stakeholder survey [....]."